yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 ## Not Panicking

-Not panicking is what mellow animanls do.
+Not panicking is what mellow animals do.
 Not panicking is just a thing that's better.
-Not panicking is not pancaking.
+Not panicking is not panicking.

 ## Why do we use Github?